 The recipes from both companies have been designed by board-certified veterinary nutritionists and meet the AAFCO standards for dog food.
 This is a huge deal, knowing less than 100 such nutritionists exist in the US.

-Nom Nom also uses USA-sourced, human-grade ingredients, from its meat to its veggies.
+Nom Nom uses USA-sourced ingredients.
 The company works hard in the sustainability department, too – it’s constantly striving to achieve minimal waste across its facilities, which I can only applaud.

 All the recipes from both Nom Nom and The Farmer’s Dog are free from fillers, by-products, hormones, and artificial preservatives – you’ll never see any protein “meals” on the ingredient lists, like in some supermarket dog foods, or any sketchy ingredients.